LeanneCodes/in-the-net/README.md

 * The Homepage Image
     * The main landing image that is featured across the multi-device screens, instantly reinforces that this website is centered around netball only.
-    * Given this image was pre-available on Shuttershock, there were limitations on the image size to fulfill a desktop greater than 1440px, as it would have distorted the photo.
+    * Given this image was pre-available on Shutterstock, there were limitations on the image size to fulfill a desktop greater than 1440px, as it would have distorted the photo.
 To ensure this issue doesn’t happen again, I would need to have new photos taken at wide angles, to allow for multiple screen sizes.

 * The Review Section
     * To encourage users to sign up, In The Net quotes 5-star reviews from players who have joined the league.